 Thank you for your interest in Meals on Wheels!
-We are glad you share our commitment to providing nutritious meals to homebound seniors and disabled people.
+We are glad you share our commitment to providing nutritious meals to people who are at high nutrition risk and who are significantly physically impaired.
 Many people get involved by either being a vital member of our volunteer driver team or by donating to provide meals to seniors in need.
 No matter which way you choose to get involved, you help people like Sally, a typical client.
 Read her story below.

 Sally, a Typical Client

 Sally relies on Meals on Wheels to provide one hot meal a day.
 At 75, she has problems getting around as well as she used to since she was diagnosed with diabetes.
 A retired secretary, she wished she had saved more for retirement so she wouldn’t have to watch every penny so closely.
 She doesn’t always have the money to buy the healthy foods needed to keep her diabetes in check.
 But it’s just as well; she doesn’t always feel like going to the trouble of shopping at the grocery store or cooking a meal.
 Some days just feeding herself or remembering to eat is a chore!
 Some months it’s a decision between eating right and buying her three or more medications.